functime-org/functime/docs/embeddings.md

 ## How are embeddings computed?

-`functime` offers a next-generation convolutional embedding model inspired by research from time-series classification[^1].
+`functime` offers a next-generation convolutional embedding model inspired by research from time-series classification.
 Our model transforms time-series of any length, dimension (AKA multivariate time-series), and frequency into a 10,000 dimensional vector.

-[^1]: Dempster, A., Schmidt, D. F., & Webb, G. I. (2021, August).
-Minirocket: A very fast (almost) deterministic transform for time series classification.
-In Proceedings of the 27th ACM SIGKDD conference on knowledge discovery & data mining (pp. 248-257).

 ## What are the use-cases?